JustinPPelletier/portfolio/web/project-2/README.md

 # Project 2 – Boucle d'or

-A dynamic event website highlighting music shows with bold visuals and a modern layout.
+A stylish barber shop website showcasing services, expertise, and professional tools with a warm, elegant design.

 ## Demo